Hic Sunt Dracones

 A good interviewer will see through the candidate if the substance isn’t there.
 Likewise, they will be able to spot a diamond in the rough.
 Yet, interviewing is challenging.

-Moreover, I keep hearing that we must fix the technical interviewing process.
 But why is tech interviewing broken?

 I will unwrap this question and cover the following topics: